Tiger Truck Stop owner using viral camel incident to draw in customers

 Even though they've only been seen by drivers for a few days the truck stop says they are working.

-"People seem to like them and it's brining in more customers," Bossier said.
+"People seem to like them and it's bringing in more customers," Bossier said.

-Bossier adds a little humour helps when dealing with an unheard of situation like the one that went viral in September.
+Bossier adds a little humor helps when dealing with an unheard-of situation like the one that went viral in September.

-"I mean seriously, we have a cafe, come have a bite," Bossier says, holding back laughter.
+"I mean seriously, we have a cafe, come have a bite," said Bossier, holding back laughter.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.